Protein Powder: Why & How To Use it

 This supplement can be used to aid muscle recovery overnight when daily protein needs aren’t being met in meals and snacks.

 Egg protein powder

-Egg-white protein powders are a lactose-free option that generally contain around 80% protein, including all nine essential amino acids.
+Egg-white protein powder is a lactose-free option that generally contains around 80% protein, including all nine essential amino acids.

 More research is needed to show if supplementing with egg white protein powder has a beneficial outcome on muscle recovery and training goals.